 Black roses are probably the most complicated to decipher.
 Heavily featured in fictional stories over the centuries, they have come to represent everything from mystery and mysticism to death and mourning.
 While some of their meanings may be negative, they are also unique and can look totally chic in the right arrangement, making them a good choice for non-traditionalists—like those who claim they aren’t super into Valentine’s Day.

-With a bit of every color in their petals, rainbow roses tell your partner that they’re simultaneously your best friend and lover, appreciated and respected, and, most importantly, unique, says Palomares, who adds that they also symbolize hope, pride, and equality.
+With a bit of every color in their petals, rainbow roses tell your partner they’re simultaneously your best friend and lover, appreciated and respected, and most important, unique, says Palomares, who adds that they also symbolize hope, pride and equality.

 “Rainbows typically appear after storms, projecting hope and better things to come,” he explains.
 “All the colors come together to be celebrated equally, projecting the idea of inclusivity and that all are welcome.”
 Share this little tidbit with your sweetheart, along with these love quotes and love songs that are sure to set the scene for romance.